skylaralbers/Looker-Studio-Interactive-Sales-Dashboard/readme.md

 Observe the key metric cards for total orders, sales, and profit.

 Review visualizations (maps, bar charts, line trends) to identify patterns or anomalies.

 Export or share snapshot views for team discussions or procurement decisions.

+5. Example Use Case

+Question: How many orders and what profit were generated in California in 2019?

+Steps:

+Set State = California.

+Set Order Date = 2019.

+Read off “Number of Orders” card and “Profit” card.

+Optionally segment further by City or Category to drill deeper.

+Review visualizations (maps, bar charts, line trends) to identify patterns or anomalies.

+Export or share snapshot views for team discussions or procurement decisions.